KazuhiraBenedictMiller/AussieHousePricesAnalysis/README.md

 # AussieHousePricesAnalysis

-Analysis of the DataSet Conaining Prices for a Sample of 1000 Australian Houses.
+Analysis of the DataSet Containing Prices for a Sample of 1000 Australian Houses.
 DataSet Source can be found @ https://www.kaggle.com/datasets/thedevastator/australian-housing-data-1000-properties-sampled